Armando Ortega: Early life

-Armando Manuel Aurelio Ortega Carrillo was born into one of the great families of Spain and the New World.
-He was a brilliant, very cultured and educated man.
+Armando Manuel Aurelio Ortega Carrillo was born into a wealthy family.
 From a young age he exhibited enormous artistic and musical talent.
-At the age of 14 he was already known for his music ability and compositions.
 As his talents became known, he went to study with the Jesuit Fathers in nearby Puebla and then at a boarding school in San Luis Potosí, and then in Mexico City with the Marist Fathers.
 Part of his formation also included studying under Ramón Noble and Uberto Zanolli.
-He wrote some of the most beautiful poems on the valley of Orizaba, and was often sought out to compose some for important events and ceremonies.
+He wrote poems on the valley of Orizaba, and was often sought out to compose some for important events and ceremonies.